fivetran/dbt-language-server/README.md

 ## How to use

-Extension works on macOS, now it supports the default locations for `profiles.yml` and `dbt_project.yml` files and the BigQuery destination with [OAuth via gcloud](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#oauth-via-gcloud), [Service Account File](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#service-account-file) and [Service Account JSON](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#service-account-json) authorization types.
+Extension works on MacOS, Linux and Windows (for Windows see the additional steps in [Windows support](docs/WindowsSupport.md) article).
+It supports the default locations for `profiles.yml` and `dbt_project.yml` files and the BigQuery destination.

 Prior to using the extension, you need to perform the following steps:
 1. [Install bigquery-dbt and dbt-rpc](https://docs.getdbt.com/dbt-cli/installation) (e.g `python3 -m pip install dbt-bigquery dbt-rpc`)